PowerPointLabs/DeployHelper/README.md

 ### Setup
 1. Get DeployHelper artifacts [here](https://ci.appveyor.com/project/kai33/deployhelper/build/artifacts).
-2. Get DeployHelper.conf [here](https://raw.githubusercontent.com/PowerPointLabs/DeployHelper/master/DeployHelper/DeployHelper/DeployHelper.conf) and fill it with the correct settings.
+2. Get DeployHelper.conf [here](https://raw.githubusercontent.com/PowerPointLabs/DeployHelper/master/DeployHelper/DeployHelper/DeployHelper.conf) and fill it with the correct settings<sup>*</sup>.
    - Mage is a component provided by Visual Studio to sign VSTO manifest
    - Key is the deployment certificate (not the dev one, AKA PowerPointLabs.dev.pfx)
    - SFTP address is the server to upload to